 - Seal the lid and cook: Close the lid, vent set to sealing.
 Select pressure cook or manual and cook for 6 minutes at high pressure.
 After the cooking time is up, let the pressure release naturally for 5 minutes.
 Follow that with a quick release of pressure. (pic 5)

 - Finish the curry: Turn on Saute.
-Check for seasoning.
+If needed, you can adjust the seasoning now that the chicken is cooked.
 Add julienned ginger and simmer chicken for 3 to 5 minutes until the curry thickens. (pic 6)

-- Add the rest of the veggies: Stir in the reserved sautéed peppers and onions. (pic 7)
+- Add the rest of the veggies: Add onions and peppers, and stir. (pic 7)

 - Finish and serve: Cancel Saute and stir in ground cardamom.
 Garnish with chopped cilantro and serve warm with cumin rice, roti or naan. (pic 8)